 “Going once…” said Stallman, “…twice…SOLD!
 For one hundred and five dollars.”

-I walked up to the stage to loud applause.
+I walked up to the stage to thunderous applause.

 Stallman seemed a tiny bit confused as to why someone from Microsoft would even want a gnu, never mind pay that much money for one.